 Call 8-1-1 (7-1-1 for hearing-impaired), to access

 HealthLink BC services.
 This free, 24-hour non-emergency multi-lingual telephone service is staffed by trained registered nurses, pharmacists and dieticians who can help answer your health-related questions and help you find your nearest

-- An emergency room triage nurse will see you when you arrive and ask you about your symptoms and check your vital signs.
+- An Emergency Room (ER) triage nurse will see you when you arrive and ask you about your symptoms and check your vital signs.
 Have your photo ID, BC Services Card or CareCard and a list of your current medications ready for the nurse.

 - People are seen in the Emergency Department based on how hurt or sick they are.
 This means the sickest people are seen first even if you arrived before them.